Colleges by Location

 Admissions

-If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Here are the most important information you should know about admission policy and requirements at University of Wisconsin-Eau Claire.
+If you know as much as possible about the institution's criteria for admission, your chances of getting accepted will significantly improve.
+Read on to learn some vital facts about admission at University of Wisconsin-Eau Claire.

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 7,630 in 2024.
-University of Wisconsin-Eau Claire has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 7,065 in 2025.
+University of Wisconsin-Eau Claire has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the accepted students in 2024 was 24 and the average GPA was 1998.
-That means that you need a GPA that's above average in order to get into University of Wisconsin-Eau Claire; the same goes for your ACT score.
+The average ACT score for all the admitted students in 2025 was 25 and the average GPA was 3.56.
+Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.

 Deadlines